 Everyone wants energy independence.
-Politicians, business people, and academics all say that our reliance on foreign energy is bad.
+Everyone—from politicians and business people to academics—says that our reliance on foreign energy is bad.

 But have we really thought about this?
 Does it make sense?

-I’ve never really shared the opinion that energy independence today is a good idea (when it comes to oil, coal, and other non-renewables).
-Neither has Charlie Munger.
+I've never really shared the opinion that energy independence today is a good idea (when it comes to oil, coal, and other non-renewables).
+Neither has Charlie Munger, the billionaire buisness partner of Warren Buffett at Berkshire Hathway.

-Munger is one of the clearest thinkers I know.
+As you'll see from the excerpts below, Munger is a clear thinker.
 His talk on the psychology of human misjudgment could be the most profitable hour you ever spend.

 At a recent conference he explains (lightly edited):